Rayna Tours expands luxury yacht fleet in Dubai

 PHOTO

-The company, which already boasts a 33ft yacht in its collection, proudly announces the addition of two new impressive vessels to its fleet – a 42ft yacht and a 50ft yacht.
-These additions mark a significant milestone for Rayna Tours as it broadens its reach within the water sports industry in Dubai.
+The company, which already has a 33ft yacht, has added two new impressive vessels to its fleet – a 42ft yacht and a 50ft yacht.
+These additions mark a significant milestone for Rayna Tours as it broadens its reach within the water sports industry in Dubai, the company said.

-Designed to provide unparalleled luxury and comfort, the 42ft and 50ft yachts will be available for a variety of activities, catering to both locals and tourists alike.
-Guests can now embark on unforgettable sightseeing cruises, indulge in deep-sea fishing adventures, celebrate special occasions, plan romantic proposals, host birthdays, organize gatherings, and even enjoy a delightful BBQ party while cruising along the mesmerizing waters of Dubai.
+Designed to provide luxury and comfort, the yachts will be available for a variety of activities, catering to both locals and tourists alike.
+Guests can now embark on unforgettable sightseeing cruises, indulge in deep-sea fishing adventures, celebrate special occasions, plan romantic proposals, host birthdays, organise gatherings, and even enjoy a delightful BBQ party while cruising along the mesmerizing waters of Dubai.

 “We are thrilled to introduce our latest addition to the adventure and leisure portfolio: Luxury Yachts.
 With sleek design and unparalleled comfort, we are setting a new standard for high-end maritime experiences.
 Join us as we redefine luxury on the open seas.” said Senthil Velan, CEO, at Rayna Tours.